anup-Kumar2004/DrawingApp/README.md

 ## 📲 &nbsp; Get the App

-*Scan or tap — works on any Android phone*
+*Tapto get the apk — works on any Android phone*

 <br/>